ginstrom/paladin-novel/chapters/27_continent-reborn.md

 Thorek Ironheart, who had been overseeing the citadel's transformation into a symbol of the new order, stroked his beard thoughtfully.
 "Fear can be as powerful as hope, when properly applied.
 They know that if Turin himself struck down his own corrupt priests, no earthly power can protect them."

-"It's more than fear," Sim said, looking up from where he was teaching a group of former temple guards the true rites of Turin's worship.
-"It's recognition.
-They're finally seeing what we've been trying to show them—that the gods never supported slavery and oppression.
+"It's more than fear—it's recognition," Sim said, looking up from where he was teaching a group of former temple guards the true rites of Turin's worship.
+"They're finally seeing what we've been trying to show them—that the gods never supported slavery and oppression.
 That was always a lie told by those who profited from suffering."

 The third messenger brought the most significant news of all.
 A formal delegation from the Continental Assembly—representatives from every major city and province—was requesting an audience.
 They wanted to discuss terms for a unified government, with Gond as its spiritual and moral leader.